 Valencia based Jeanologia claims their technology, while producing jeans, can decrease energy usage by a third, chemical usage by two thirds, and water consumption by 71%.
 They started with jeans fabrics and are evolving into creating more energy smart, future-proof fabrics in the coming years.
 Oh, and they are financially backed by the mighty Carlyle group.

 --> More reading on Spanish FashionTech: Are Covid-19 and Spanish FashionTech changing your wardrobe?

 To make things interesting here is one (still) unknown Spanish startup to learn about; the startup Codesian Software Tech based in Castilla y León, develops precision farming systems, providing fruit producers with better decision-making data for crop predictions.
 They are just getting started on their fruitful journey (pun intended) with initial funding.

-A lot more well-known is Holaluz, created in Barcelona 2010, trading and offering 100% renewable energy.
-They are one of few Spanish startups that has a public offering, listed on the Spanish Alternative Equity Market (MAB) since November 2019 under the ticker “HLZ”.
+A more known company is Holaluz, created in Barcelona 2010, trading and offering 100% renewable energy.
+They are one of few Spanish startups with a public offering, listed on the Spanish Alternative Equity Market (MAB) since November 2019, under the ticker “HLZ”.

 All of these 3 Made in Spain tech companies have in common that they all want to create a much better world which I think is both a noble and a profitable cause*.